Wayne Granger: Professional career

 Granger was signed by the St. Louis Cardinals as an amateur free agent in 1965.
 He made his big-league debut at age 24 on June 5, 1968, in a 3–1 Cardinals win over the Houston Astros at the Astrodome, also earning his first save with one perfect inning in relief of starter Larry Jaster.
 The first-ever batter he faced was Bob Aspromonte, whom he struck out.
 The rookie sinkerballer went 4–2 with a 2.25 ERA in 34 games that season.

 However, on October 11, 1968, the Cardinals traded Bobby Tolan and Granger to the Cincinnati Reds for Vada Pinson.

-With the Reds in 1969 Granger posted a 9–6 record and 2.79 ERA with 27 saves in a then-National League record 90 appearances, and he won the first of two straight Fireman of the Year awards.
+With the Reds in 1969 Granger posted a 9–6 record and 2.79 ERA with 27 saves in a then-National League record 90 appearances, and he won the first of two straight Sporting News Fireman of the Year awards.
 The following season in 1970 he set a National League record with 35 saves (since broken) while going 6–5 with a 2.66 ERA in 67 games.
 That season, he ranked eighth in the National League Cy Young Award voting.

 In June of that year, he threw the final pitch and also earned the last victory at the Reds' venerable home Crosley Field before the team moved to Riverfront Stadium.

 During Game 3 of the 1970 World Series against the Baltimore Orioles, Granger surrendered a grand slam to opposing pitcher Dave McNally.
 It is the only time in World Series history that a pitcher has hit a grand slam.
 The Reds lost the best-of-seven series in five games, and Granger never again pitched in the postseason.

 In 1971 he again led the league in games pitched with 70, posting a 7–6 record with a 3.33 ERA and 11 saves.
 He was traded by the Reds to the Minnesota Twins for Tom Hall on December 3, 1971.

 After one year with the Twins, beginning in 1973 Granger pitched for five teams in four seasons.
 He was reacquired by the Cardinals from the Twins for Larry Hisle and John Cumberland on November 29, 1972.
 Arm injuries cut short his career in 1976.

 He earned induction into the Cincinnati Reds Hall of Fame in 1982, only the second Reds' relief pitcher to be so honored.
 He has since periodically returned to Cincinnati for Reds reunions including the annual RedsFest and Reds Hall of Fame inductions.